DNA Genealogy

 Society of Genetic Genealogy (ISOGG)

-the Genographic Project looks at only 12 markers,
+Project (discontinued in 2019) looked at only 12 markers, while most

-while most laboratories and surname projects recommend testing at least 25.
-The
+laboratories and surname projects recommend testing at least 25.
+The more

-more markers that are tested, the more discriminating and powerful the results
+markers that are tested, the more discriminating and powerful the results will

 conclusive results for a common surname.
 STRs results may also indicate a